-36 Such as para 175d
+Such as para 179, 180

-While NPPF policy is generally to avoid the development of isolated homes in the countryside, it provides guidance at para 79 for circumstances where this might be appropriate.
+While NPPF policy is generally to avoid the development of isolated homes in the countryside, it provides guidance for circumstances where this might be appropriate.
 WCS has removed settlement boundaries from small villages given the general presumption against development outside principal settlements.
-However some modest development may be appropriate at small villages providing it is carefully managed37.
+However some modest development may be appropriate at small villages providing it is carefully managed.
 TVLP also consider development in open countryside may be acceptable if it meets the social and economic needs of the community.